drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Dnsmasq

-[dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) can cache replies, prevent upstream queries for unqualified names, and block entire top-level domains.
+[dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) can cache replies, prevent upstream queries for unqualified names, or even block entire top-level domains.

 Use it in combination with DNSCrypt to encrypt DNS traffic.